 The EQF encompasses all levels and all types of learning and centres on eight reference levels, known as EQF levels, that describe what a learner knows, understands and is able to do (learning outcomes descriptors).
 The EQF does not describe specific qualifications, however, relying instead on the levelling of qualifications and awards against existing National Qualifications Systems and Frameworks (NQFs).

 The referencing of different national qualifications systems and frameworks to the EQF is ongoing, with some countries having completed this activity and other countries continuing to work on development and referencing actions.
-Where referencing has been completed, results have been uploaded to the EQF Portal (a part of the European Commission's Ploteus platform) to allow the comparison of different NQFs, to the EQF, and to each other.
+Where referencing has been completed, results have been uploaded to the European Commission's Learning Opportunities and Qualifications in Europe Portal to allow the comparison of different NQFs, to the EQF, and to each other.

 The EQF shares common transparency goals with ECVET, with each of these instruments making use of learning outcomes (see section on Learning Outcomes).
 In ECVET, learning outcomes are used as a basis for credit transfer and accumulation.
 ECVET does not, however, provide a template or taxonomy for the development of learning outcomes, relying instead on models already in use at national, regional or systems level (for example, as a part of existing NQFs).